adamkpickering/adamkpickering.github.io/content/on-ansible.md

 Or Puppet.

 But the industry developed.
 Cloud platforms became a big deal.
-All of a sudden, people wanted to provision servers on these platforms.
+With this development, people wanted to provision servers on these platforms.
 It seems like a simple task with Ansible.
 Just run a couple of tasks right?
 But to truly fit with Ansible's model, this requires that we create our virtual servers, and then (since there are pieces of information